Find Cheap Auto Insurance Quotes in Your Area

 - Your vehicle plate number

-2. By mail: You can also submit proof of insurance by mailing the bottom part of your insurance letter and a photo copy of your NYS Insurance Identification Card to the following address:
+2. By mail: You can also submit proof of insurance by mailing the bottom part of your insurance letter and a photocopy of your New York state insurance identification card to the following address:

-In addition to submitting proof of insurance, you’ll have to pay a suspension termination fee of $50.
-You can pay the suspension termination fee online here by entering your name or DMV ID number, your date of birth and gender, and the last four digits of your Social Security Number.
-You can also pay the suspension termination fee in person at a DMV office, or by mail if your suspension order provides instructions to do so.
+In addition to submitting proof of insurance, you'll have to pay a suspension termination fee of $50.
+You'll enter your name or DMV ID number, your date of birth and gender, and the last four digits of your Social Security number.
+You can also pay the suspension termination fee in person at a DMV office or by mail.

 Paying the suspension termination fee does not guarantee that the DMV will restore your license or registration.
 If there are other problems with your record, you should check your MyDMV account to see how you can resolve outstanding issues.

-If the DMV is satisfied with your payment, they will mail your license or registration to you within 3 business days of the end of your suspension period.
-You will have to wait for the suspension period to end before legally operating a motor vehicle.
+If the DMV is satisfied with your payment, it will mail your license or registration to you within three business days of the end of your suspension period.
+You will have to wait for the suspension period to end before you can legally drive.